-I'm a lawyer at Gilbert's LLP in Toronto, working with music, entertainment and tech clients.
+I'm a partner at Gilbert's LLP in Toronto, working with music, entertainment and tech clients.
 Email me at paul at gilbertslaw.ca.
 I play drums in The Rural Alberta Advantage.
 Reach...

 Latest Blogs